 "A Tale of Two Kingdoms simply blew me away ...
 This game is a great achievement ...
 Final Grade: A" - Just Adventure

 Deep within his dungeon, Yrolg the Necromancer is summoning a mighty demon to conquer the World.
 Three brave adventurers, a warrior, a rogue and a sorceress, come to his lair to disrupt this dark ritual.
 Your job is to stop them!

 Should the heroes succeed, your Master will be slain, his reign of terror ended, and the world shall be covered with flowers and puppy dogs.
 That must never happen - this time, evil shall prevail!

 A short adventure game where you play a minion of darkness, using your wit and guile to lead the heroes into traps and to a nasty demise.
-Runner-up for Screen 7's Game Of The Year award; includes voice acting.
+Runner-up for S7's Game Of The Year award; includes voice acting.

 A frantic and addictive shooting game in vector graphics: kill the evil polygons before they kill you!
 Who needs a plot?
 Just sit back, dodge, and keep blasting until you reach the boss monster!

 Featuring twenty different enemies that chase you, snipe from the corners, or blast you with a frickin' laser; many powerups to boost your speed or firepower; and several play modes and difficulty levels to keep it fresh.
 And of course it has a two-player mode to share the madness!